 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 Now, obviously, making this pistachio bread is not limited to the holidays–it could certainly be enjoyed year round!
-I just think the pretty color makes it the perfect Christmas treat!
+It’s perfect for St. Patrick’s Day, Earth Day, and more.

 And even though my kids call it Grinch bread, you won’t feel anything like the Grinch when spreading Christmas cheer with this tasty bread!